MicrosoftEdge/WebView2Feedback/specs/LaunchingRegisteredProtocols.md

 /// Event args for `LaunchingRegisteredProtocol` event.
 [uuid(fc43b557-9713-4a67-af8d-a76ef3a206e8), object, pointer_default(unique)]
 interface ICoreWebView2LaunchingRegisteredProtocolEventArgs: IUnknown {
-  /// The uri of the requested app protocol.
+  /// The uri of the requested protocol.

   [propget] HRESULT Uri([out, retval] LPWSTR* uri);

-  /// The host may set this flag to cancel the external app launch.
+  /// The host may set this flag to cancel the protocol launch.
 If set to
-  /// `TRUE`, the external app will not be launched, but the
+  /// `TRUE`, the protocol will not be launched, but the
   /// `NavigationCompleted` event will still fire.
-If cancelled, the external
+If cancelled, the
-  /// protocol dialog is not displayed regardless of the `Handled` property.
+  /// dialog is not displayed regardless of the `Handled` property.

   [propget] HRESULT Cancel([out, retval] BOOL* cancel);